Jdo300/Roo-Code/documentation/websocket_api_schema.md

-## Roo Code WebSocket API Schema Documentation
+## Roo Code RPC/TCP API Schema Documentation

 ### Introduction

-This document defines the JSON schema for the Roo Code WebSocket API, which enables external applications to communicate directly with the Roo Code VS Code extension.
+This document defines the JSON schema for the Roo Code RPC/TCP API, which enables external applications to communicate directly with the Roo Code VS Code extension using node-ipc.
 This API allows for programmatic control of Roo Code's functionalities and real-time interaction, including sending commands and receiving streamed responses and events.

-The WebSocket API is designed with a focus on:
+The RPC/TCP API is designed with a focus on:

 - **Clear message types:** Using a unified `type` field for easy routing and handling
 - **Direct mapping to RooCodeAPI:** Commands and events map directly to RooCodeAPI methods and events
 - **Comprehensive streaming support:** Handling partial updates for real-time message delivery
 - **Robust error handling:** Structured error responses with codes and messages
-- **Asynchronous request tracking:** Using request IDs to correlate requests and responses
+- **Client identification:** Using clientId for message routing and acknowledgment

 ### Message Types Overview

-All WebSocket messages (in both directions) use a unified `type` field to categorize the message:
+All IPC messages use a unified `type` field to categorize the message:

-1. **`command`:** Client-to-server messages to invoke Roo Code API methods
+1. **`TaskCommand`:** Client-to-server messages to invoke Roo Code API methods
-2. **`response`:** Server-to-client messages in response to commands
+2. **`TaskEvent`:** Server-to-client messages for real-time updates from Roo Code
-3. **`event`:** Server-to-client messages for real-time updates from Roo Code
+3. **`Ack`:** Server acknowledgment of client connection

 ### Client-to-Server Command Schema